-David Wain is the co-creator, executive producer, co-writer and sole director of the upcoming Netflix mini-series Wet Hot American Summer: Ten Years Later, a sequel to the 2015 hit Wet Hot American Summer: First Day of Camp.
+Last year, he served as co-creator (with Michael Showalter) and sole director of the Netflix eight-part mini-series Wet Hot American Summer: Ten Years Later, a sequel to the 2015 hit Wet Hot American Summer: First Day of Camp.
 He also plays the swarthy, sexy Israeli counselor Yaron.

-On television, he served as executive producer, writer, director and frequent guest star of Childrens Hospital, Adult Swim’s hit series starring Rob Corddry, Megan Mullally, Henry Winkler and Malin Akerman.
+Previously, he was executive producer, writer, director and frequent guest star of Childrens Hospital, Adult Swim’s hit series starring Rob Corddry, Megan Mullally, Henry Winkler and Malin Akerman.
 The show ran for seven seasons, winning six Emmy Awards .

 He also co-created and co-starred in two other TV series: The State on MTV and Stella on Comedy Central.

-He has written, directed and/or acted in dozens of other movies and TV shows including Broad City, New Girl, Party Down, Drunk History, Younger, Superjail, Fresh Off the Boat and The Daily Show.
-He currently plays Courtney (Gene's necklace-sucking girlfriend) on Bob's Burgers, and Albert (Beatrice's gay husband) on the Comedy Central series Another Period which debuts its third season in February.
-David and Paul Rudd cameo as marijuana shopkeepers in the movie Fun Mom Dinner coming August 4th.
+He has written, directed and/or acted in dozens of other movies and TV shows including Broad City, Portlandia, New Girl, Party Down, Drunk History, Younger, Crazy Ex-Girlfriend, Superjail, Fresh Off the Boat and The Daily Show.
+He currently plays Courtney (Gene's necklace-sucking girlfriend) on Bob's Burgers, and Albert (Beatrice's gay husband) on the Comedy Central series Another Period which debuts its third season January 23 on Comedy Central.

 Wain grew up in Shaker Heights, Ohio.
 At age 19, he was the drummer in the Rockin’ Knights of Summer, a band created for the purpose of touring summer camps.
 He then graduated from NYU, debuting his short film Aisle Six at the 1993 Sundance Film Festival.
 After 26 years in Manhattan, he now lives in Los Angeles with his two sons.